telerik/xaml-docs/controls/radtabcontrol/getting-started/getting-started.md

 	<telerik:RadTabControl />
 {{endregion}}

-At this point the control is empty and only its tab items panel and content container are displayed.
+At this point, the control is empty and only its tab items panel and content container are displayed.

-#### __Figure 1: Empty RadTabControl__
+#### __Figure 1: An empty RadTabControl__
 ![](images/radtabcontrol-getting-started-01.png)

 ## Adding Tabs